Soft-Masked Diffusion Language Models: Experimental setup

 \subsection{Code Generation}

 This appendix describes the details of our finetuning experiments on Dream-7B and Dream-Coder-7B.

-\paragraph{Backbone models} We use the pretrained Dream-7B~\citep{ye_dream_2025} and Dream-Coder-7B~\citep{xie_dream-coder_2025} backbones, respectively.
-Both of these are 7B parameter models that are adapted from the Qwen2.5 family~\citep{qwen_qwen25_2025, hui_qwen25-coder_2024}.
+\paragraph{Backbone models} We use the pretrained Dream-7B~\citep{ye_dream_2025} and Dream-Coder-7B~\citep{xie_dreamcoder_2025} backbones, respectively.
+Both of these are 7B parameter models that are adapted from the Qwen2.5 family~\citep{qwen_qwen25_2025, hui_qwen25coder_2024}.
 For both models, we use the instruction-tuned versions.

 \paragraph{Tasks} We primarily evaluate on four code synthesis benchmarks: \begin{itemize} \item \textbf{HumanEval}~\cite{chen_evaluating_2021}: a benchmark of 164 Python programming problems designed to test a model’s ability to write correct and functional code from natural language specifications. \item \textbf{MBPP}~\cite{mbpp_2021}: a benchmark consisting of 974 “Mostly Basic Programming Problems,” each specified in natural language and accompanied by input–output test cases, targeting introductory-level programming tasks.
-We only perform evaluation with the 500 samples in the test subset. \item \textbf{EvalPlus: HumanEval$\mathbf{+}$ and MBPP$\mathbf{+}$}~\cite{evalplus_2023}: Extended benchmarks involving adding more unique test cases and correcting any inaccurate ground-truth solutions. \end{itemize}
+We only perform evaluation with the 500 samples in the test subset.
+It is important to note that some works report higher scores for the Dream models on the MBPP task.
+This is a result of using the ``sanitized" subset of the data, instead of the standard lm-eval version that we used. \item \textbf{EvalPlus: HumanEval$\mathbf{+}$ and MBPP$\mathbf{+}$}~\cite{evalplus_2023}: Extended benchmarks involving adding more unique test cases and correcting any inaccurate ground-truth solutions. \end{itemize}

 For our experiments, we use the standard \path{instruct} implementations of these benchmarks as implemented by \path{lm-evaluation-harness} at the time of writing.
 For HumanEval$+$, we created a custom \path{instruct} version of the task, using the same prompt as \path{humaneval_instruct}.
 All tasks were evaluated in a zero-shot setting with a temperature of $0.1$, a top-p value of $0.9$, and the entropy-based unmasking algorithm.
 The HumanEval tasks were evaluated with a max generation length of 768, and the MBPP tasks were evaluated with a generation length of 512. \paragraph{NFE Budget} MDLMs typically have a maximum generation length as a parameter during generation.
 For our experiments, we use 768 for HumanEval(+) and 512 for MBPP(+).
 These models also have a parameter that quantifies the number of diffusion steps that should be taken to unveil all tokens.
 Typically, diffusion models set the same number of steps as the number of maximum tokens.
 In these cases, exactly one token is unmasked at each diffusion step.